Barnett Stross: Early life and education

 Barnett Stross was born to a Jewish family, originally bearing the name Strasberg, in Poland on 25 December 1899.
 His parents Samuel and Cecilia, a rabbi's daughter, were married in Poland in 1880.
 Barnett, called Bob by his family, had eleven siblings.
 When he was three, his family moved to Dewsbury.
 Stross was educated at Leeds Grammar School.
 He then studied medicine at the University of Leeds where he qualified in 1926.

 Medical practice

 He chose to set up in practice in the Potteries area of north Staffordshire.
 Two years later he appeared before a committee of inquiry into silicosis as an expert witness on behalf of the pottery workers.
 His campaign on silicosis became a passionate cause and successive government schemes providing compensation for people suffering from pneumoconiosis and silicosis were established as a result of his campaigning.
 He successfully launched a media campaign to obtain financial compensation for miners who suffered serious occupational lung disease.
-At a time prior to the existence of a welfare state in Britain, Stross gave medical care without charge to the poorer members of Stoke-on-Trent's communities.
-During the Second World War he gave healthy lifestyle lectures on behalf of the Ministry of Food.
-During one of these lectures, coinciding with an air raid, a German bomb struck the auditorium, leaving Stross seriously injured.
+Before the existence of a welfare state in Britain, Stross gave medical care without charge to the poorer members of Stoke-on-Trent's communities.
+In the Second World War, he gave healthy lifestyle lectures on behalf of the Ministry of Food.
+During one of these lectures, there was an air raid and a German bomb struck the auditorium, leaving Stross seriously injured.